 John W. Ballantine is a specialist in corporate finance, political economy, and energy.
 He has taught finance, economics, and banking at Babson College and been a research associate at the John F. Kennedy School of Government, Harvard University.
 He was the Chief Financial Officer of a small start-up software company that raised over $1 million.
 Ballantine was also a senior consultant with the Financial Industries Division at Arthur D. Little, Inc., and a banker with Chase Manhattan Bank.
-He has published a number of articles about labor economics, the banking industry, financial crises, and small business finance.
-He currently is Director of the MSF program at Brandeis International Business and focused on building the energy finance / sustainability program at the school.
+He has published a number of articles about labor economics, the banking industry, financial crises, small business finance, politics/ energy (Ukraine, Russia and Iran)..
+He was Director of the MSF program for fifteen years at Brandeis International Business and where he is focused on building the energy finance / sustainability program at the school.

 New York University, Ph.D.

 University of Chicago, M.A.

 - Ballantine Jr., John.
 "Looking into the Crystal Ball: Seeing the Shape of Our Energy Future."
 September, 2011. (forthcoming)

 - Ballantine Jr., John. "“A country divided will…Fall apart, bounce back, stagnate, or… what?” ”."
 Salon.com http://open.salon.com/blog/johnbal/2010/10/21/a_country_divided_will.
 (2011)